GSA/idmanagement.gov/_implement/announcements/14_cpct_profile_update.md

 For more information see: [CPCT Tool transition from Cloud.gov]({{site.url}}/implement/announcements/cpct-transition/){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"}

-If you have any questions regarding this action please contact: fpki dash help at gsa dot gov
+If you have any questions regarding this action please contact: [fpki-help@gsa.gov](mailto:fpki-help@gsa.gov).